 These unaudited condensed consolidated interim financial statements have been prepared following the same accounting policies and methods of computation as the year-end financial statements for the Company for the year ended December 31, 2016, as described in Note 3 of the December 31, 2016, consolidated financial statements, except for the impact of the adoption of new policies and the Standards and Interpretations as described below in Note 3.
 The significant estimates and assumptions in determining the value of assets and liabilities and the significant judgments in applying accounting policies are the same as those applied in the Company's consolidated financial statements for the year ended December 31, 2016.
-The unaudited condensed consolidated interim financial statements include all adjustments, composed of normal recurring adjustments, considered necessary by management to fairly state the Company's results of operations, financial position and cash flows.

-These unaudited condensed consolidated interim financial statements were authorized by the Audit Committee of the Board of Directors for issue on May 8, 2017.
+These unaudited condensed consolidated interim financial statements were authorized by the Audit Committee of the ISC Board of Directors for issue on November 7, 2017.